OSGeo/homebrew-osgeo4mac/docs/docs/reporting-issues.md

   * Please make, one problem one error.
 Don't mix up things because it isn't going to have any sense.
   * Don't dumb in the description of the issue a incredible amount of code, use a [Gist](https://gist.github.com) instead.
   **What is an incredible amount of code?** Well, you'll know it when you'll see it.
 Scrolling down endlessly to be able some meaningful text doesn't usually have any sense.
-  * Try to be as descriptive as possible, without being redundan, in other words **be concise**.
+  * Try to be as descriptive as possible, without being redundant, in other words **be concise**.
 This is not a chat or a forum, but informal style is encourage.
 Please follow the [Code of Conduct.](https://github.com/OSGeo/homebrew-osgeo4mac/blob/master/CODE_OF_CONDUCT.md#specific-guidelines).

 ## How to get the building logs?